php-nocode/crypto/README.md

 docker run --rm -p 8080 javanile/webrequest webrequest-24h.php
 ```

-Now, visit your browser at <http://localhost:8080> to grow up your fantastic no-code tool
+Then, visit your browser at <http://localhost:8080> to grow up your fantastic no-code tool